On March 29, the Office of Legislative Affairs at the U.S. Department of Homeland Security released the following statement:

 You’ve probably heard quite a lot about this on the news, especially since we’re coming off of the holiday season.
 However, for this industry, our busiest time is coming soon.

-This is the third year we’ve spent battling with the government over H-2B visas.
+2019 marks the third year we’ve spent battling with the government over H-2B visas.
 As you can imagine, there’s a lengthy process to getting this done.

 To get started, you must apply with the Department of Labor in your state.
 After that, you have to apply to the USCIS (United States Citizenship and Immigration Services).
 After completing a mountain of paperwork, you’re thrown into a pool.